twashke/Random-Password-Generator/README.md

 ## Project Description

-A password generator designed to allow the user the ability to create a random password after answering a series of questions referring to what should be included.
+A password generator designed to allow the user the ability to create a random password after answering a series of questions about what to include in password.

 ## Table of Contents